ljleb/musicpp/README.md

 ### Watch `src` recursively for changes (linux)

-*Note: you need the `play` executable in your path for this to work*
+*Note: you need the `play` executable in your path for this to work at the moment*

 ```cpp
 make watch